Model Page

 The Model Page provides the following commands:

-Delete subtree or item: This command depends on the type of the currently selected attribute:
+Delete subtree or item: This command depends on

 For an aggregate attribute: it discards all its descendants and its utility function, effectively converting it into a basic attribute.